themattharris/chimehack/README.md

 * web and iphone flows (Phase 1): https://drive.google.com/#folders/0B7yysWiQbKCkUUNqc3QxYWUyN2c
 * online production-ish version: http://chimehack.tokofu.net
   * _it's running in dev mode so be aware that it will show more debug information_
+* if you need to refresh the local database use `rake db:reseed`

 ## API